dgaydukov/test-market-data-processor/README.md

 * Both classes are lock-free & multi-threaded.
 So you can call `onMessage` from one thread, and populate the queue & map, and start publisher in another thread.
 Since we are using lock-free constructs, we don't waste precious time for locks, and since both classes do support multi-threading, we don't lose any data & always get latest updates from one thread in another.

+### Testing

+There are 2 sets of test:
+* MarketDataProcessorTest - my tests to ensure end-to-end system works
+* TechRequirementTest - 3 tests from pdf file, to ensure requested requirements applied